AdguardTeam/AdguardKnowledgeBase/11.vpn/010.adguard-vpn-general/010.how-vpn-works/docs.en.md

 * [*Own VPN protocol*](link), which works stably even with a weak Internet connection and disguises itself as normal traffic, making it more difficult to track and block it

-* [*"No logs" policy*](https://adguard-vpn.com/en/privacy.html), which means that AdGuard VPN does not collect your personal data and does not transfer it to third parties
+* [*"No-logs" policy*](https://adguard-vpn.com/en/privacy.html), which means that AdGuard VPN does not collect your personal data and does not transfer it to third parties

 * *More than 50 VPN servers in dozens of countries*